-The above scheme includes a few reactions of one of the enantiopure nepetalactone 1 isomers.
+The above scheme includes a few reactions of one of the enantiopure nepetalactone isomers of 1.
 Three of the reaction products (5, 6, and J) are used as insect repellents in industry.

 1.2 For the relationship between 5 and 6, which of the following is/are true?
-Tick 4.0pt the box next to the correct answer(s) on your answer sheets.
+4.0pt Tick the box next to the correct answer(s) on your answer sheets.

-Reaction of 1 with DDQ gives highly conjugated compound H. Also, thermal reaction of coumpound H with p-quinone gives I with molar mass of 226.28 g/mol.
+Reaction of 1 with DDQ gives highly conjugated compound H. Also, thermal reaction of compound H with p-quinone gives I with molar mass of 226.28 g/mol.

 1.3 Draw the structures of H, I, and J indicating stereochemistry.
+6.0pt